grantgasser/lottery-ticket-hypothesis-reproduction/README.md

 ### LeNet without convolutional layers
 Interestingly, the authors implemented a 300-100 LeNet architecture without the convolutional layers, achieving performance around ~98%.
-We were able to achieve these results on a validation set after 5 epochs of 60K iterations: `Accuracy: 9806/10000 (98.06%)`.
+We were able to achieve similar results on a validation set after 5 epochs of 60K iterations: `Accuracy: 9806/10000 (98.06%)`.
+We also reach `Accuracy: 9755/10000 (97.55%)` with just one epoch or 60K iterations.

 ### Architecture and Parameters
 Some details on the architecture and hyperparameters:
 * MNIST Images: `[1, 28, 28]`
 * 3 Fully Connected Layers
-* Batch Size: `64`
+* Batch Size: `60`
 * Optimizer: Adam
 * Learning Rate: `1.2e-3`
 * [StepLR](https://pytorch.org/docs/stable/optim.html#torch.optim.lr_scheduler.StepLR) Scheduler (not sure what the authors used)

-### LeNet with original convolutional layers
+### LeNet with original convolutional layers (our addition)
 * Add 2 Convolutional Layers to the architecture with max pooling.
-* Results with convolutional architecture: `Accuracy: 9912/10000 (99.12%)`
+* Results with convolutional architecture after 5 epochs: `Accuracy: 9912/10000 (99.12%)`
 The output dimension of a convolutional layer can be calculated like so `O = (I - K + 2P)/S + 1`, where `I`: input dim, `K`: kernel size, `P`: padding, and `S`: stride.
 The output dimension of a pooling layer can be calculated like so `O = (I - P)/S + 1` where `P`: size of pooling kernel.
 The dimensions of